- Fee assured

 Endoscopy related Mortality 0%

-ERCP- Bile duct cannulation Rate 94%, Pancreatitis Rate 0%
+ERCP- Bile duct cannulation with therapeutic completion rate 97%, Pancreatitis Rate 0%

 - FRCP Royal College of Physicians 2008